bennomeier/epcalc/README.md

 # EPCALC Fork

+*Update 2020/03/24: Asynchronous import of the github data using d3-fetch is now implemented, and work has begun on the svelte code that draws the data.*

-This is a fork of Gabgoh's epcalc epidemic calculator.
+This is a fork of @gabgoh's epcalc epidemic calculator.

 The objective of this project is to include Johns Hopkins University real-time data of the pandemic.